sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A bundle of utilities by Jonathan Sauer
+Short desc    : A bundle of utilities by Jonathan Sauer
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The bundle consists of: a tool for collecting text for later re-
+Descript     : The bundle consists of: a tool for collecting text for later re-
              : use, a tool for typesetting the "meta-information" within a
              : text, a tool for use in constructing macros with multiple
              : optional parameters, a package for multiple column parallel